oshea00/CPLEX/readme.md

 an optimization problem and solve it.
 CPLEX refers to this API as "Concert."
 CPLEX has its own language (OPL) for expressing problems and allowing to them be run in the CPLEX environment, along with a Javascript-like procedural language (ILOG) to manage pre/post data processing and control flow.
-However, for cases where a model must be integrated into other applications, the CPLEX API is available for, C/C++, Python, and .Net shops to take advantage of.
+However, for cases where a model must be integrated into other applications, the CPLEX API is available for C/C++, Python, and .Net shops to take advantage of.

 The CPLEX package comes with a lot of example code for OPL and extensive application examples,